realm/realm-js/contrib/react-native-debugging.md

 ## Setup ReactTestApp

 There is a test application in `tests/ReactTestApp` which will run all the unit tests living in `tests/js`.
 This is a good place to start.
-It is already setup to debug the js code and the c++ source is included by reference in the Xcode project.
+It is already setup to debug the JS code and the C++ source is included by reference in the Xcode project.
 However this will require some steps before it is ready to run.

 ```
 # install the js test dependencies